matthew-brett/pydagogue/git_annex_from_scratch.md

 See the [Git-Annex wanted
 page](https://git-annex.branchable.com/git-annex-wanted) for more.

-## Whence Git-Annex
+## Whither Git-Annex

 That was a tour of the basics.
 You might now want to have a look at the primary Git-Annex pages.
 For the moment I have not enabled these links as they are down at the time of writing.

 * The [main Git-Annex
   walkthrough](https://git-annex.branchable.com/walkthrough)